tiliado/nuvolaplayer/doc/pages/apps/tutorial.md

 `home_url`

 :   Home page of your service.
-The template contains fake service home page `home.html`, which
+The dump example of a streaming website contains file `home.html`, which
     has a special address `nuvola://home.html`.
 You will use a real homepage later in your own service integration (e.g. `https://play.google.com/music/` for Google Play Music).